 As an employer, you have a legal duty to protect workers from harm.
-You should make sure you consider the risk to workers who are particularly vulnerable to coronavirus and put controls in place to reduce that risk.
+You should make sure you consider the risk to workers who are particularly vulnerable to coronavirus (COVID-19).

-During the coronavirus (COVID-19) outbreak, the government has defined some people as clinically extremely vulnerable (shielded).
+During the pandemic, the UK government defined some people as clinically extremely vulnerable.